Photo: Photo by Willkie Cirker, public domain via Wikimedia Commons · Public Domain

 Green Lawn's most-told paranormal narrative concerns the Hayden Mausoleum.
 Local tradition collected by the Ohio Exploration Society and reproduced on multiple Columbus ghost-tour itineraries holds that knocking on the mausoleum door at night will produce a knock from inside.
 Visitors describe the experience in informal accounts collected over decades; no scientific investigation has documented the phenomenon, but the tradition is sufficiently established to be regularly featured in regional reporting and on the cemetery's own programmed evening tours.

 The Huntington Chapel and its surrounding plots are the focus of standard cemetery-folklore reports: cold spots, figures glimpsed at dusk, and occasional unsourced footsteps on the chapel's stone floor.
-The grave of Dr. Theodore Snook, a Columbus dentist convicted and electrocuted in 1929 for the murder of a graduate student, sits in a particularly quiet section of the older grounds and draws true-crime visitors more than paranormal investigators.
+The grave of Dr. James H. Snook — an OSU professor of veterinary medicine convicted in 1929 and electrocuted on February 28, 1930 for the murder of Theora Hix, a student with whom he had had an affair — sits in a particularly quiet section of the older grounds and draws true-crime visitors more than paranormal investigators.

 Green Lawn does not endorse the paranormal accounts as fact, but the cemetery's nonprofit programming office incorporates the lore into seasonal evening walking tours that draw substantial attendance each October.